surma/surma.dev/content/things/spreadsheet.md

 <!-- more -->

-I recently went through a interviews at a couple of companies to eventually land my new gig at Shopify.
+I recently went through interviews at a couple of companies to eventually land my new gig at Shopify.
 Afterwards, I spent some time thinking how I evaluated candidates as an interviewer and how I approached my technical interview questions as a candidate.
 I realized that there’s probably some experience worth sharing, hence this blog post.

 A blog post like this is highly opinionated, but I want to share it anyway in case it’s useful for anyone.
 It’s important to keep in mind that every company interviews their candidate differently.On top of that, each interviewer has their own way of assessing a candidate, not to speak of all the unconscious biases that shouldn’t, but _do_ factor into interviews.
 What I am describing here is an observation of how _I_ have tackled coding interviews.
 This means that this is strictly my experience and your mileage may vary.